espruino/EspruinoDocs/tutorials/Clocks.md

 <span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/Clocks.
 Links, lists, videos, search, and other features will not work correctly when viewed on GitHub** :warning:</span>

-* KEYWORDS: Clock,Time,Accuracy,RTC,Real Time Clock
+* KEYWORDS: Clock,Time,Accuracy,RTC,Real Time Clock,Espruino Board

 Introduction
 -----------